davejacobs/mint/README.md

   Defaults:

         :destination => ''
-        :style_destination => ''
+        :style_destination => nil

   Notes:

   1. `:destination` *must* refer to a directory (existing or not) and not a file.

   2. `:style_destination` is resolved relative to `:destination` so that packaging styles inside document directories is easy.
 (This supports the common case where you will want a subdirectory called 'styles' to hold your style files.)

-- `:copy_style` determines whether or not your style file gets copied to an appropriate directory before your Html document links to it.
-The default is not to copy any stylesheets, so that updates to a central style affect all linked documents.
-A stylesheet will be rendered to Css (if need be) regardless of what this option is set to.
-However, unless this option is set to `true`, the rendered file will remain alongside the original stylesheet and not in your working directory.
+When `:style_destination` is nil (default), the stylesheet will not be copied anywhere.
+Instead, your document will link to the rendered stylesheet in place.
+If `:style_destination` is 'inline', your style will be included inline with your published document.

 ### Examples ###